opengeospatial/geoparquet/format-specs/geoparquet.md

 The Coordinate Reference System (CRS) is an optional parameter for each geometry column defined in GeoParquet format.

-The CRS must be provided in [PROJJSON](https://proj.org/specifications/projjson.html) format, which is a JSON encoding of [WKT2:2019 / ISO-19162:2019](https://docs.opengeospatial.org/is/18-010r7/18-010r7.html), which itself implements the model of
+The CRS MUST be provided in [PROJJSON](https://proj.org/specifications/projjson.html) format, which is a JSON encoding of [WKT2:2019 / ISO-19162:2019](https://docs.opengeospatial.org/is/18-010r7/18-010r7.html), which itself implements the model of